NetBeansDay/042517-London/jigsaw/README.md

 Read: http://openjdk.java.net/projects/jigsaw/quick-start#linker

-Right-click a project, go to Properties | Packaging:
+Right-click a project, go to Properties | Packaging and select 'Create JLINK distribution':

 <img src="images/jlink-1.png"></img>
 <p>Build the project, switch to the Files window (Ctrl-2), and see the result:</p>